mschnitzer/rails-training/markdown/02-preparation.md

 4. Grant privileges to this user:

    `grant all privileges on *.* to 'admin'@'localhost';`
+5. Flush privileges

+   `flush privileges;`
-5. Exit from that shell:
+6. Exit from that shell:

    `quit`